Anomalies of Cosmic Anisotropy from Holographic Universality of Great-Circle Variance: Conclusions

 The analysis presented here shows that several known anomalies of large-angle CMB anisotropy may be related to a universal symmetry of the primordial pattern of curvature perturbations, a causal universality of great circle variance on inflationary horizons.
-This simple geometrical symmetry approximately accounts for several known properties in the CMB sky that are disconnected statistical anomalies in the standard model.
-We have shown that very few random combinations of independent $a_{\ell m}$ components drawn from the standard expected distribution agree with the posited symmetry better than the combination present in our sky.
+This simple geometrical symmetry connects several known properties in the CMB sky that are disconnected statistical anomalies in the standard model.
+We have shown that very few random combinations of independent $a_{\ell m}$ components drawn from the standard expected distribution simultaneously agree with the posited symmetry and the near-vanishing of angular correlation at angular separation $\Theta\geqslant 90^\circ$ better than the combination present in our sky.

 Our results lend support to a new interpretation of long-studied large-angle CMB anomalies \cite{hogan2021angular}: several of them may not be independent random statistical flukes, but may be related signatures of new physics not currently included in the standard quantum system used to describe inflation.
-The results presented here are not conclusive, but are striking enough to warrant additional studies.
-More precise tests are currently limited by noise introduced by Galactic foreground models.
+Even assuming a realization that agrees with the observed angular power spectrum, the results presented here show that the actual sky has an anomalous pattern, consistent with alignments and shapes of the lowest-order multipoles expected in a causally-coherent scenario with great-circle symmetry, that occurs in fewer than one percent of standard-scenario realizations.
+As indicated by the differences between the different maps, and particularly by the outlier SEVEM, more precise and powerful tests are currently limited by noise introduced by Galactic foreground models.
 One promising path forward to improve these would be better multi-frequency maps, preferably over the entire sky.
-New all sky experiments, in particular PIXIE \citep{kogut2011,Kogut2020}, will provide all-sky CMB maps with well controlled large angular scale systematics and very broad spectral coverage to markedly reduce the uncertainties in the low-$\ell$ CMB structure.
+New all sky experiments, in particular PIXIE \citep{kogut2011,Kogut2020} and LiteBIRD \citep{Litebird}, will provide all-sky CMB maps with well controlled large angular scale systematics and very broad spectral coverage to markedly reduce the uncertainties in the low-$\ell$ CMB structure.